 Adult Japanese beetles feed on the foliage of a wide range of plants.
 They skeletonize the leaves meaning that they eat everything except the veins and stems.
 They start at the top of the plant and work their way down to the bottom.
 To make matters worse, as they eat they emit a pheromone that attracts other Japanese beetles.

-Kill the Grubs
+How to Kill the Grubs

 - Drench your lawn with soapy water (2 tablespoons of dishwashing soap per gallon of water).
 This will force the grubs to the surface of the soil where they will be promptly consumed by birds.
 Spray this mixture on your lawn once a week until no more grubs emerge.

-You can inoculate your lawn with Milky Spore disease, which is caused by the bacteria Bacillus popilliae (brand names Japidemic Doom or Milky Spore).
+- Inoculate your lawn with Milky Spore disease, which is caused by the bacteria Bacillus popilliae (brand names Japidemic Doom or Milky Spore).
 The larva consume the spores as they feed on the roots of your lawn and then die of the disease.
 It takes two to three years of applications before there are enough spores in your lawn to kill all of the larvae so this treatment can be expensive.
 If you are willing to invest in this solution, the spores live on indefinitely in the soil.

-Another natural solution is to introduce parasitic nematodes (Heterorhabditis bacteriophora ) into your lawn.
+- Introduce parasitic nematodes (Heterorhabditis bacteriophora ) into your lawn.
 These are microscopic parasitic roundworms that carry bacteria.
 When they encounter a grub, they inoculate it with the bacteria which then multiplies in the grub’s body.
 The nematodes then feast on the bacteria, killing the grub.
 The nematodes should be applied at night and the lawn kept moist to keep them alive.

-Kill the Adult Beetles
+How to Kill the Adult Beetles